 - Males who represent approximately 75% of drowning fatalities and non-fatal incidents.

-- High risk activities including underwater and free diving, snorkelling, rock fishing and boating
+- High risk activities including in-water recreation, underwater diving, land based fishing and boating

 What do we fund?